gleanwork/glean-developer-site-wip/README.md

 # Website

 This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+To see locally, first clone the repository.

 ## Installation